dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

 &nbsp;

-### Implementing ViewController for Realtime Detection of Quads
+### Implementing ViewController for Realtime Detection of Boundaries

-In the main *ViewController*, the app will scan documents via video and display the detected quadrilateral area on the screen.
-First of all, import the headers in the *ViewController* file.
+The main operation of this Hello World app is to scan documents via video.
+In the main *ViewController*, we will implement this abilty as well as a display for the detected boundaries of the document(s).
+First off, import the headers in the *ViewController* file:

    <div class="sample-code-prefix"></div>
    >- Objective-C